irmen/prog8/docs/source/programming.rst

 ^^^^^^
 Array types are also supported.
 They can be made of bytes, words or floats::

+    byte[10]  array                   ; array of 10 bytes, initially set to 0
     byte[]  array = [1, 2, 3, 4]      ; initialize the array, size taken from value
     byte[99] array = 255              ; initialize array with 99 times 255 [255, 255, 255, 255, ...]
     byte[] array = 100 to 199         ; initialize array with [100, 101, ..., 198, 199]